AndersDeath/diary2/000-current.md

 # 09 März - Samstag - Berlin - 536 Tag der Einwanderung - Cold Sunny

 Today We were in Tegel.
 The road to that place was extremely long.
 Belins transport did't work well again.
 It was really painful.
+However Tegel as a district is perfect/